Smythen Farm Holiday Cottages is on the fringe of Exmoor, an extensive National Park covering relatively wild open and

 Thank you for a lovely week

 Honey Pot is a beautiful, compact cottage ideal for couples.
 Honey Pot is dog-friendly and fully equipped for a comfortable break in North Devon.

-Primrose Lane cottage is a dog-friendly, compact cottage which has just been fully-refurbished to a high standard.
-Boasting a double bedroom, Primrose Lane cottage can sleep up to 3 with a put-up bed suitable for children.
+Primrose Lane cottage is a dog-friendly, compact cottage.
+Boasting a double bedroom, Primrose Lane cottage can sleep up to 3 with a pull out sofa bed ideal for children

 Buttercup Cottage is an ideal cottage for families, especially those with fury members as its dog-friendly.
 Located in the courtyard, Buttercup cottage can sleep 4

 Located in the courtyard, Honeysuckle Cottage is dog-friendly and ideal for families of up to 4.

-Sea View cottage is a superb, dog-friendly holiday cottage with stunning view across the North Devon coast.
-Ideal for families of 5, Sea View has been fully refurbished to a high standard.
+Sea View cottage is a superb, dog-friendly holiday cottage with stunning views across the North Devon coast.
+Ideal for families of 5.
 The bedrooms have the amazing view across the Sterridge valley and the Bristol Channel to Wales

 Sunalways Cottage is a spacious, family-friendly cottage sleeping 5 with beautiful views of the Sterridge valley.
 The vaulted ceilings give a large bright spacious living area

 Fisherswood Cottage is a large and spacious cottage with beautiful vaulted ceilings.
-Sleeping up to 5 guests, Fisherswood Cottage has recently been refurbished to a high standard throughout.
+Sleeping up to 5 guests.

 Forest View Cottage is a large, spacious cottage ideal for large families.
 This cottage is dog-friendly and can sleep up to 6 guests.